Symptoms of Periodontal

 disease:

-- Use of tobacco products of any kind.
+tobacco products of any kind.

 - Grinding and clenching your teeth.